Best One Bar Build for ESO: PvE Tier List

 What’s the Best One Bar Build in ESO?

-The best one-bar build in ESO Update 41 is the Sorcerer because of damage, survivability, and ease of play.
+The best one-bar build in ESO Update 42 Gold Road Chapter is the Sorcerer because of damage, survivability, and ease of play.
 Ranked as an S+ tier, the Sorcerer one bar using Oakensoul Mythic with pets makes the build less complex and produces the highest single-target damage.
 A secondary choice is the Templar, which has excellent damage and survivability due to its execute Radiant Glory.
 Moreover, the Templar has additional group utility with synergy skills, making it a perfect choice for group-oriented players.
-This tier list puts together and gives opinions on ESO’s best and worst One Bar PvE Builds and classes in Update 41.
+These are ESO’s best and worst One Bar PvE Builds and classes in Update 42.

 ESO PvE One Bar Class and Build Tier List: